 It is incredible to me how one blink-of-an-eye moment can drastically impact your life.
 Since our car accident two weeks ago we have found ourselves dealing daily with the aftermath.
 Beyond the physical pain, there have been claims to file, insurance adjusters to talk to, paperwork to fill out, statements to make, prescriptions to fill, doctor visits to attend, and many, many conversations with our girls about what happened.
 My husband has led the charge, navigating this sometimes sticky process with wisdom and kindness and compassion.
 He is taking care of his girls, and we are all recovering well.

 While my disability at this point is pretty minor, it has reminded me once again of just how taxing the role of caregiver can be.
-A few years ago, when Trouble was just five months old, my elderly mother-in-law Marie came to live with us because she was no longer able to live on her own.
+A few years ago, when our youngest daughter Annie was just five months old, my elderly mother-in-law Marie came to live with us because she was no longer able to live on her own.
 Already mired in the day-to-day chaos of caring for a colicky infant and an active toddler, we were woefully unprepared for this phenomenon called “Sandwich Years,” a time where you have both children and parents to care for.

 Hindsight is 20/20, but looking back, I truly wish we would’ve been a little more prepared for the challenges of being a full-time caregiver.
 I loved my mother-in-law and desperately wanted her to be a part of my children’s life.
 I wanted them to grow up knowing her and having a close relationship.
 I thought that the benefits of having her live with us would far outweigh any detriments.
 There was so much we didn’t know, so much I wish someone with more experience could have had told us.

 If I could do it again, these are the six things I most wish I would’ve known: